pixlogix/laxicon/README.md

 });
 ````

 Set `overlay` to true for a tint, shade, or pattern overlay.
 Option `overlayType` can have a value of `'tint'`,  `'shade'`, or `'pattern'` to add a white transparent, black transparent, or repeating pattern image overlay to the background image.
-Tints and shades use a CSS linear gradient.
+Tints and shades use a CSS linear gradient with alpha set by the `overlayPercent` setting.

 Other CSS options are `bgXPos` for placement of the background image on the x-axis (default is `'center'`), `bgSize` (default is `'cover'`), and `bgRepeat` (default is `'no-repeat'`).
 If using the pattern overlay option, there is no need to set it to repeat - it will repeat automatically.